 Salt - Salt is a flavor enhancer and it helps with the rise.

-Vanilla Extract - We love adding a touch of vanilla to this gluten free waffles recipe.
+Vanilla Extract - We love adding a touch of vanilla to this gluten-free waffle recipe.
 It adds a little flavor and pulls everything together.

-Eggs - Eggs help bind everything together and they help wit the texture.
+Eggs - Eggs help bind everything together, and they help with the texture.

 Milk - We like to use unsweetened almond milk, but you can use your favorite milk.

-There's no need to ever by a gluten free waffle mix at the store, there are very few ingredients in waffles.
-Also, it's really easy to make gluten free waffles.
+There's no need to ever buy a gluten-free waffle mix at the store.
+There are very few ingredients in waffles.
+Also, it's really easy to make gluten-free waffles.

 You simply place the dry ingredients in a bowl, whisk, and then add the wet ingredients and whisk again until everything is combined.